Welcome to today's edition of the Rush 24-7 podcast.

 Go back to the church committee.

-And uh you've had democratic presidents in that time and democratic presidents who are liberal who have the same view, put people at the CIA who reflect their own worldview.
+And you've had Democratic presidents in that time and Democratic presidents who are liberal, who have the same view, put people at the CIA who reflect their own worldview.

 That results in the whole agency being torn apart and weakened.

-Uh But you when Bush comes along and gets elected, he makes it clear what his objective is.
+But when Bush comes along and gets elected, he makes it clear what his objective is.

 He's going to straighten that place out and the State Department.